Heavy-Division/B78XH/README.md

 ### When is the Next Update?

-We don't know when the next update will be, however you can keep track of development in b78xh-updates and dev-screenshots.
+We don't know when the next update will be.
+We do not enforce deadlines on our volunteer developers and value high-quality and polished releases over quick and unfinished ones.

 ### How do I join the team?